Edward Adrian Wilson

 He made an attempt on the South Pole with Scott and Shackleton in 1902, they reached the furthest south point at that time, 480 miles from the pole, Shackleton was suffering from scurvy and unable to pull the sledge, after 93 days and 960 miles, they managed to struggle back to safety.
 Shackleton invited him to join his Nimrod expedition in 1907, but he declined, partly from loyalty to Scott.

-On the Terra Nova Expedition he accompanied Cherry-Garrard and Bowers on a trip to Cape Crozier to retrieve an emperor penguin egg in the winter of 1911, famously written about in the book "The Worst Journey in the World".
+On the Terra Nova Expedition Wilson accompanied Cherry-Garrard and Bowers on a trip to Cape Crozier to retrieve an emperor penguin egg during the winter of 1911, famously written about in Cherry-Garrard's book "The Worst Journey in the World".
 The three men endured the coldest temperatures recorded on the expedition, as low as -57C (-70F) in the dark of the Antarctic night.

 A lasting and acclaimed legacy is the collection of water colour pictures that he made during his two Antarctic expeditions, E. A. Wilson's watercolours.
 There is a statue of him in Cheltenham sculptured by Scott's widow Kathleen.